flyteorg/flytesnacks/cookbook/core/type_system/README.rst

 .. _flyte_type_system:

 Flyte is a data-aware DAG scheduling system.
-The Graph itself is derived automatically from the flow of data and this closely resembles how a functional programming language passes data between methods.
+The graph itself is derived automatically from the flow of data, and resembles how a functional programming language passes data between methods.

 Data awareness is powered by Flyte's own type system, which closely maps most programming languages.
 These types are what power Flyte's magic of:

 - Data lineage
 - Memoization